Oneo64/Auldworlde/Characters/Alfrir.md

 ## Abilities
 ### Physicality
 Alfrir has combat experience from raiding a castle ruins, fighting against couple of draugar.
-This raiding was with his brother Ljörn, and two other people (Baulnir and Elkfriða).
+This raiding was with his brother Ljörn, and three other people (Baulnir, Elkfriða, and Sága).

 He has six years worth of spear fighting practice, and makes him above average in combat with his spear.
 He usually likes to fight safely by keeping a distance with his shield in front of him, waiting for an opening to strike.